-Students in the DMI curriculum may be dropped at any time if, in the opinion of the faculty and curriculum coordinator, such students are not suited to be radiographers.

-Students whose attitude and behavior are considered unprofessional may be dropped from the curriculum, pending a review by the program faculty and Advisory Committee.

-Students may not continue in the DMI curriculum with a grade of "D" or below in any DMI or general education courses.
+- DMI students must follow the curriculum sequence according to courses listed in each semester, unless approval is granted by the Program Director. - Students in the DMI curriculum may be dropped at any time if, in the opinion of the Faculty and Program Director, such students are not suited to be Radiologic Technologists. - Students whose attitude and behavior are considered unprofessional may be dropped from the curriculum, pending a review by the Faculty, Program Director and Advisory Committee. - Students may not continue in the DMI curriculum with a grade of "D" or below in any DMI or general education course. - · Any breach of the ARRT Standards of Ethics will result in immediate dismissal from the Program.

-DMI students must follow the curriculum sequence according to courses listed in each semester, unless approval is granted by the curriculum coordinator.

-DMI students must submit proof of two-year CPR certification prior to entering the first year's spring semester (January).